-Shoebill is one of the most sought after birds to be seen in Uganda and the sanctuary is one of the few places in Uganda where you can find these rare birds and can be seen in the wetland on the sanctuary and you can reach at them by using a canoe.
+Shoebill is one of the most sought-after birds to be seen in Uganda and the sanctuary is one of the few places in Uganda where you can find these rare birds can be seen in the wetland sanctuary and you can reach them by using a canoe.

 Guided Natural Walk

-After a 1 or 2 days at this amazing place, you can choose to continue with your safari and from there we recommend continuing to Murchison Falls National Park.
+After 1 or 2 days at this amazing place, you can choose to continue with your safari, and from there we recommend continuing to Murchison Falls National Park.